Healthy Cream Of Mushroom Soup

 I like to call this Native American soup not because the American Indians made it but because it includes 3 ingredients that are native to North America.

-Turkey: The turkeys we eat today are descendants of the North American Wild Turkey.
-When Europeans first came to the new world it was the first they had seen these birds.
+- Turkey: When Europeans first came to the new world it was the first they had seen the American turkey.

 Technically, the American Indians could have made this soup but it is my unique creation.

 Turkey Leftovers Recipe!

 After you enjoy your turkey instead of putting your half-eaten carcass in the refrigerator, take the opportunity to make some stock.

 Your kitchen is already a mess, the house already smells like turkey, so why not?!

 Pull the meat off, break the bones into 2 and throw them in a pot with cold water.

 Bring it to a boil and simmer for about 2 hours.
 Then just strain it off and either refrigerate or freeze.
 SIMPLE!